Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧠 Computing Methodologies/👽 Artificial Intelligence/Philosophy, Ethics, and Risks of AI/Philosophy, Ethics, and Risks of AI.md

-# Philosophy, Ethics, and Risks
+# Philosophy, Ethics, and Risks of AI

 [TOC]